UKHO/docs/docs/quality-assurance/test-strategy.md

 ### Cross Browser Testing

 * The team should define the browser (and device if mobile testing is required) requirements.
 These should be documented in the Test Approach for that item of work.
 * This requirement should be considered as early as possible by the team.
-  * If multiple browsers need to be tested then work closely with the Test Leads and Product Owner to ensure the correct approach is taken, e.g. which tests to run across browsers and the auto test framework to use.
 * Browser testing should be carried out on the latest version of Chrome as a minimum.
+* If multiple browsers need to be tested then work closely with the Test Leads and Product Owner to ensure the correct approach is taken, e.g. which tests to run across browsers and the test framework to use.

 ### User Testing